Gerhard Schröder: Relationship with Russian companies

 As chancellor, Gerhard Schröder was a strong advocate of the Nord Stream 1 pipeline project, which planned to supply Russian gas directly to Germany, thereby bypassing transit countries.
+His advocacy of the project earned him the name "Gas-Gerd" (a play on the German term for a gas oven).

 At the time of the German parliamentary election, according to Rick Noak of The Washington Post:

 In 2005, Russian President Vladimir Putin's friend Schroeder hastily signed the deal just as he was departing the office from which he had been voted out days earlier.
 Within weeks, he started to oversee the project implementation himself, leading the Nord Stream AG's shareholder committee.